jcoliz/PlaidQuickstartBlazor/README.md

 In Sandbox, you can log in to any supported institution (except Capital One) using `user_good` as the username and `pass_good` as the password.
 If prompted to enter a 2-factor authentication code, enter `1234`.

 In Development or Production, use real-life credentials.

+## Current status

+The largest single remaining item is to implement the Link flow.
+If you launch with your own access token in the secrets.yaml, the app is functionally complete.
+Check out the [TODO List](/docs/TODO.md) for more details.